rathink4/Zookeeper-Leader-Election/README.md

 Makes use of the Zookeeper API to create children Znodes in `/election` zNode in the Zookeeper.

+Leader keeps track of each systems hostname, port and the protocol used in a Service Registry.

+There exists a `/service_registry` Persistent zNode in the ZooKeeper and all the systems make an Ephemeral Znode which will hold the hostname and port.
+The `/service_registry` zNode will keep a track of these and update accordingly when a system goes down and comes back up again.

 Everything was done in Ubuntu OS (recommended to do in any Linux OS if you are new to Zookeeper, Windows can be a bit tricky to set up the ZK and run it)

 ## Project Setup